chandru2301/arceon-backend/README.md

 2. Build the Docker image: `docker build -t arceon-backend .`
 3. Run the container: `docker run -p 8080:8080 arceon-backend`
 4. The application will be available at http://localhost:8080

+### Running with Docker Compose

+1. Clone the repository
+2. Run `docker-compose up`
+3. The application will be available at http://localhost:8080
+4. To stop the application, run `docker-compose down`

 ## Environment Variables